MapsPeople/documentation/sdks-and-frameworks/android/custom-floor-selector.md

 ## How to implement a custom floor selector

 To implement a custom floor selector we expect you to already have a View with a Map using MapControl.
+[Show a map](https://docs.mapsindoors.com/getting-started/android/v4/map#show-a-map-with-mapsindoors)

 Start by creating a class, in this example named; `CustomFloorSelector`.
 Extend the class with `FrameLayout` and implement `MPFloorSelectorInterface` as well as it's methods.

 ```kotlin
     class CustomFloorSelector(private val context: Context, attrs: AttributeSet): MPFloorSelectorInterface, FrameLayout(context, attrs)  {